MCC-ICT-Club/data-collection-algorithms/README.md

 There's a huge sea of tutorials around Computer Vision that I look to dive into and use to integrate Computer Vision into the technologies I work on.

+When looking at all the program created thus far for observing how the image changes whiles having various VideoCapture properties tinkered with.
+To keep things moving, I'll be picking a set of the properties with the most visible change to be fused into a single data collection program that not only collects images in the default settings of the camera but also oscilates the values for a variety of different properties belonging to the VideoCapture stream.

+It would have also been more efficient to test this kind of thing under an object oriented scheme where theres a main tester file for all the different properties using a hierarchy to require less copying and pasting between programs.